-Now that season five has finished and there’ll probably be another year wait for the next season of ‘Game of Thrones’ (and who knows when the next book will be out), at least you can quench your Westeros withdrawals by visiting some of the stunning filming locations!
-Dubrovnik, the capital of Croatia, is where most of the filming for King’s Landing takes place, and no wonder when the medieval city is so stunning (not to mention the weather).
+Now that the tv series has finished and who knows when the next book will be out, at least you can quench your Westeros withdrawals by visiting some of the stunning filming locations!
+Dubrovnik, the capital of Croatia, is where most of the filming for King’s Landing took place, and no wonder when the medieval city is so stunning (not to mention the weather).
 There are a lot of individuals and companies offering ‘Game of Thrones’ tours in Dubrovnik, a quick google search will give you plenty of choices.
 I haven’t done any but when I get to Dubrovnik (it’s very high on my list of places I want to travel) you can bet I will be writing a blog post about it!

 Similarly to Dubrovnik, there are also lots of tours on offer in Iceland if you want to see where they filmed the ‘North of the wall’ portions of the television show, and pretend you are a fierce wildling.
-This one offered by Iceland Travel sounds pretty good, apparently the guide for your tour is the same person who was a guide for the television crew during the filming of series three.
-You can even visit the cave with the hot spring inside where Jon Snow and Ygritte had a memorable intimate encounter!
+You might even visit the cave with the hot spring inside where Jon Snow and Ygritte had a memorable intimate encounter!

 If you want to visit Winterfell, ‘The Twins’ of House Frey, Robb Stark’s war camp and the place where the direwolf pups were found then this company in Ireland offers some pretty awesome looking tours that include treks and Stark family cloaks for photos!
 Tours depart from Belfast or Dublin.